hashicorp/terraform-provider-aws/website/docs/d/resourcegroupstaggingapi_resources.html.markdown

 * `exclude_compliant_resources` - (Optional) Specifies whether to exclude resources that are compliant with the tag policy.
 You can use this parameter only if the `include_compliance_details` argument is also set to `true`.
 * `include_compliance_details` - (Optional) Specifies whether to include details regarding the compliance with the effective tag policy.
 * `tag_filters` - (Optional) A `tag_filters` block. documented below.
+* `resource_type_filter` - (Optional) The constraints on the resources that you want returned.
+The format of each resource type is `service:resourceType`.
+For example, specifying a resource type of ec2 returns all Amazon EC2 resources (which includes EC2 instances).
+Specifying a resource type of `ec2:instance` returns only EC2 instances.

 ### Tag Filters